pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/retrieval.rst

 ------------------------------

 Retrieves information on all repository groups in the Pulp server.
-This call will never return a 404; an empty list is returned in the event there are no groups defined.
+This call will never return a 404; an empty array is returned in the event there are no groups defined.

 This call supports the search query parameters as described in